apache/tvm/docs/deploy/index.rst

 you can modify `config.cmake` to enable these options.
 After you get the TVM runtime library, you can link the compiled library

-The easiest way to test, tune and benchmark TVM kernels on embedded devices is through TVM's RPC API.
+The easiest and recommended way to test, tune and benchmark TVM kernels on embedded devices is through TVM's RPC API.
-Here are the links to the tutorials that are related to this topic.
+Here are the links to the related tutorials.

 - :ref:`tutorial-cross-compilation-and-rpc`
 - :ref:`tutorial-deploy-model-on-mali-gpu`